skip to content

 What will your first-year French Studies look like?

-French at Cambridge is an intensive course: we develop students’ language skills in the use of French, translation and oral practice through a series of fortnightly classes, and we offer lectures in a wide-ranging introduction to French literature, linguistics, film and thought.
+French at Cambridge is an intensive course: we develop students’ language skills in the use of French, translation and oral practice through a series of fortnightly classes, and we offer lectures in a wide-ranging introduction to French literature, film and thought.
 In addition, you will have supervisions or small-group tuition organised by your college.

 Language